Safest Teeth Whiteners

 Xylitol is just as sweet as sugar.
 It has a relative sweetness of 0.97, which is only 3% less than actual sugar.

-Currently, it is the sweetest sugar substitute among sugar alcohols.
+Currently, it’s the sweetest sugar substitute among sugar alcohols.
 Xylitol is often used with other sweeteners to mask their bitterness.2

 Yes.
 Xylitol is tooth-friendly.

-In fact, it is one of few sugar alternatives that are good for your teeth.
-It also offers unique benefits for your oral health that other sugar alcohols don’t.2,5
+In fact, you can replace sugar with xylitol to help protect your teeth.
+It also offers unique oral health benefits that other sugar alcohols don’t.2,5

 Xylitol can’t be metabolized by acid-forming bacteria or used as a nutrient.
 Instead, bacteria convert xylitol into xylitol 5-phosphate (X5P), which inhibits their metabolism and acid production.